her-mirror/Agent-Aara/docs/api/workflow.md

 ## 🔌 Overview

-The Ara Health Agent provides a comprehensive API for integrating with and extending the workflow system.
+The Aara Health Agent provides a comprehensive API for integrating with and extending the workflow system.
 This documentation covers all available endpoints, classes, and methods for developers.

 ## 🏗️ Core Workflow API